 It hasn’t!
 Colossal pressures are building up on national governments, particularly through permanent levels of high unemployment, as it acts on the youth, while the IMF has said that there is a good chance of a sudden collapse of the euro.
 As the problems pile up, investors and capital are beginning to flee Europe, with the continent’s weaknesses beginning to act as a drag on the world economy which could last for years.
 Deutsche Bank now argues that the world is burdened by a ‘euroglut’.
 It points out that at the beginning of this century, the recycling of China’s surplus into US Treasuries resulted in the conundrum of exceptionally low US bond yields: “We expect Europe’s huge excess savings, combined with aggressive European Central Bank easing, to lead some of the largest capital outflows in the history of financial markets.”

 In France, the government has already announced that the budget deficit will be at least 4.4%, well in excess of the 3% limit.
 Public expenditure amounts to 55% of GDP.
 This is just one reflection of the past gains of the French workers, many of which they still retain.
 Up to now, different governments, both of the ‘left’ and right, have nibbled at these but have not taken the axe to them, as France’s erstwhile allies have done.
 The present right-wing Prime Minister, Valls, who comes from the extreme right of the Socialist Party, has been compelled to assure the working class that the 35-hour week remains ‘sacrosanct’.
 It is highly unlikely that his assurances will be kept.
 If the government remains intransigent, it will face a media firestorm, with threats from big business to relocate outside the country, as have already been made.
-The only way this pressure could be defeated would be by a workers’ government which would appeal to the working class, carry out a radical programme and prevent capital fleeing the country, through state control of all incomings and outgoings, which is only possible through the nationalisation of the banks in the finance sector.
+The only way to withstand this pressure will be to appeal to the working class, carry out a radical programme and prevent capital fleeing the country, through state control of all incomings and outgoings, which is only possible through the nationalisation of the banks in the finance sector.

 The ECB and the European Commission may still act carefully in regard to France and ‘kick the can further down the road’.
 However, this cannot continue indefinitely – this road is finite.
 If it goes on too long the ‘rules’ will become meaningless and the whole ‘project’ will collapse.
 The presidency of Hollande is in deep trouble, ground as he is between the millstones of the pressure of the working class and that exerted by the capitalists with their panoply of power.
 His poll ratings are at unprecedentedly low levels.
 He came to power pledged to take some measures against austerity but instead folded at the first hurdle and capitulated to the market and ECB demands for ‘more austerity’.
 This in turn provoked big strikes in the autumn of 2013, which led to the bourgeois press speculating early in 2014 about “the end not just of Hollande, but of the Fifth Republic”.
 But this year, the big union federations have only mobilised half-heartedly.

 According to the polls, in a new presidential election, Marine Le Pen would defeat Hollande.
-And it is not entirely ruled out, such is the deep crisis besetting France, that Hollande or his successor may be forced into an early presidential election, against the background of a new round of mass strikes and growing opposition from the right.
+And it is not entirely ruled out, such is the deep crisis besetting France, that he or his successor may be forced into a new presidential election, against the background of a new round of mass strikes and growing opposition from the right.
 The far right could win such an election.
-However, if Le Pen wins the presidency, this will act as a thunderclap to awaken the French and European working class as happened in 2002, which can lead to mass movements on the streets and factories, possibly reminiscent of an element of the days of 1934 when workers and youth came out to show that they would not allow a French Hitler to come to power.
+However, if Le Pen wins the presidency, this will act as a thunderclap to awaken the French and European working class, which can lead to mass movements on the streets and factories, reminiscent of an element of the days of 1934 when they came out to show that they would not allow a French Hitler to come to power.

 Presently there is no visible mass point of reference for the working class on the political plane after Mélenchon threw in the towel and abandoned the leadership of the Left Front.
-But opportunities will be presented, which we must participate in, to develop a viable working-class based antifascist movement in all countries in Europe where the far right and neo-fascist forces have a substantial presence.
+But opportunities will be presented, which we must participate in, to develop a viable working-class based antifascist movement in all countries in Europe where the far right has a substantial presence.
 The Greek comrades have initiated a very effective committee along these lines, which can find a wider echo in the next period.
-In Austria, the continued strength of the far-right Freedom party, which currently has about the same figure in the opinion polls as the two traditional parties, is a serious complicating factor.
-However, its position is not completely dominant; in the polls it gets under 30% and there is continual opposition to its racist demagogy while workers’ willingness to use every possibility offered by the trade unions to show resistance illustrates again and again the potential power of the workers’ movement.
+In Austria, the continued strength of the far-right Freedom party, which is currently the largest party in the opinion polls, is a serious complicating factor.
+However, its position is not completely dominant; in the polls it gets under 30% and there is continual opposition to its racist demagogy while the widespread opposition to the metal bosses’ recent attempt to cut real wages showed again the potential power of the workers’ movement.